zattoo/labeler/README.md

 ## Output

 Matrix in JSON format.

-Where field taken from input `entity:`.
-For example:
+For example, there were changes under `project:app` and `project:account` labels, matrix output will be:

 ```
 {
     "project": [
         "account",
         "app",
-        "cast"
     ]
 }
 ```